 While the last few years have brought on more than a few challenges, they’ve also brought into focus the things that really matter and renewed our appreciation for the people and times that bring us joy.
 No matter what’s going on, people around the world have shown that they are determined to make the most of precious moments—especially around the holidays.

 In 2020, consumers kept the festive spirit strong despite lockdowns and store closings due to Covid.
 Retailers, brands, and marketers made it possible by expanding and improving commerce experiences to meet consumers’ growing needs.
 In 2021, new problems threatened the holiday season, but again the industry rose above, with The National Retail Federation saying, “Despite supply chain problems, rising inflation, labor shortages and the omicron variant, retailers delivered a positive holiday experience to pandemic-fatigued consumers and their families.”

 This year, the upcoming peak season faces some of the same challenges as last year’s along with a few new ones, as gas prices rise and inflation in some parts of the world brings fears of a recession.
 But history tells us that consumers won’t let the problems of the day take away from their moments of joy.
 And that the brands and retailers they rely on won’t let them down.

 To help marketers make the most of the season–no matter what shape it takes–we analyzed exclusive data from thousands of our retailer partners (which includes millions of consumer transactions) and findings from our global monthly Consumer Sentiment Index survey.
-Here’s what you need to know:
+Here’s what you need to know about holiday shopping 2022:

 1: Cyber Month will continue to steal Black Friday’s Thunder